 The average starting salary for master's degree graduates can vary greatly based off of several factors, including the type of degree earned.
 For example, a computer science program graduate typically earns more than someone who graduates from a sociology program, even though they both hold a master's degree.

 Average Starting Salaries by Discipline

-According to a salary survey conducted by the National Association of Colleges and Employers (NACE) in September 2013, MBA program graduates took home the top average starting salaries among professionals with business-related master's degrees, while a political science master's degree earned graduates higher average starting salaries than graduates of other social science programs.
+According to a salary survey conducted by the National Association of Colleges and Employers (NACE) in January 2015, MBA program graduates took home the top average starting salaries among professionals with computer science master's degrees, while a healthcare master's degree earned graduates higher average starting salaries than graduates of social science programs.

 |Field of Study||Average Starting Salary|

 It is difficult to state the average starting salary for a master's degree graduate because salaries vary so much based upon the field of study, so it is much better to determine the average starting salary by field.